 Clearly understanding your priorities and objectives is important in helping me guide you to your perfect home.

 The reality of home ownership is that while you own the property, you are also bringing a partner into the transaction: the lender.
 In order to qualify for a mortgage, you will need good credit, a pattern of paying your bills on time while still saving money and a maximum debt-to-income ratio (your gross monthly income compared to the minimum payments on all recurring debts of 43% or less.)
 Some lenders have stricter guidelines, so the lower your debt-to-income ratio, the better are your chances of a loan approval.

 You probably already have an idea of the homes and pricing in our area.
-I encourage you to use my website which will allow you to see all available homes on the market by every broker.
-I also recommend that you sign up for automatic listing notification (Listing Watch) on my site so that you are the first to know when properties meeting your criteria come on the market.
-I will also be viewing this updated information and will contact you to follow up on whether we should set an appointment to view a property.
+We encourage you to use our website which will allow you to see all available homes on the market by every broker.
+We also recommend that you sign up for automatic listing notification (Listing Watch) on our site so that you are the first to know when properties meeting your criteria come on the market.
+We will also be viewing this updated information and will contact you to follow up on whether we should set an appointment to view a property.
 Educating yourself on our local market can help you narrow your priorities and make an informed decision about which homes to see.

 Determining the value of a home is not necessarily revealed by its sale price.
 We will look at comparable property sales and also the competing homes in the area to come up with an offer.
 Many people think that an offer is considered solely on the offered purchase price, yet the terms can be important in convincing a seller that you are the right buyer for their property.
 Terms include escrow time, deposit, inspections and loan approval, among other things.
 A lower offer can sometimes get accepted purely on terms, so it is important that we carefully review all possibilities.